simonsobs/BBPipe/README.md

 ```bash
 python setup.py install
 ```
+(add `--user` if you don't have permissions, which is probably the case at e.g. NERSC).

 Once installed, you can test the installation by running it on the current [test power-spectrum pipeline](bbpower_test) (mostly made out of placeholders).
 To do so, type:
 ```bash